tristanmaloy/tristanmaloy.github.io/projects/text-game.md

 <img src="../images/Picture15.png" width="500">

 This made the code easier to maintain because the room dictionary now controls the available movement options instead of requiring repeated hardcoded statements.
 A challenge I faced was learning how to reduce repeated logic without making the program harder to read.
 I learned that good refactoring does not just make code shorter, it makes the design easier to understand and expand.
-Another major improvement was changing the inventory from a list toa set.
+Another major improvement was changing the inventory from a list to a set.
 In the original version, the inventory allowed duplicate items:

 <img src="../images/Picture16.png" width="500">